distributed-system-analysis/smallfile/README.md

 smallfile
 =========

-distributed workload generator for POSIX-like filesystems Ben England developed this starting in 2009.
+A distributed workload generator for POSIX-like filesystems.
+Ben England developed this starting in 2009.
 See documentation in default.html.

 Copyright [2012] [Ben England]

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use files except in compliance with the License.
 You may obtain a copy of the License at